 Additional cards for employees are free.
 Additionally, employers can set individual spending limits on employee cards, which also earn rewards.

-The Ink Business Preferred® Credit Card has a tremendous bonus of 100,000 points worth at least $1,250 in travel.
 It also comes with the nice perk of earning 3x points per $1 on select categories, no foreign transaction fees, car rental insurance, and cell phone protection.
-It’s a no-brainer if you’re looking for a rewarding business credit card.
+It’s a great option if you’re looking for a rewarding business credit card.

 Related Articles: